-While it may seem easy to conduct a PR survey yourself to cut costs, working with a third-party is important to ensure a trustworthy methodology.
+While it may seem easy to conduct a market research study in-house to cut costs, finding the best PR survey company is important to ensure a trustworthy methodology.

 Learn more about the anticipated costs in our blog post, The Cost of a PR Survey with a Third Party.

-💡 The Key Takeaway: When selecting what stories to publish, news outlets look for pitches with relevant content and exclusive research by a trusted source.
-A PR survey easily checks all of those boxes.
+When selecting what stories to publish, news outlets look for pitches with relevant content and exclusive research by a trusted source.
+A custom PR survey easily checks all of those boxes.

-A public relations survey is a publicity strategy that is commonly used by major brands to generate media coverage.
+A public relations survey is a publicity strategy that is commonly used by major brands to get more press coverage.